shaniber/recipes/content/salads/caesar_wedge.md

 + 75   ml      caesar dressing
 + 6            slices of bacon, crumbled
 + 30   g       parmesan cheese
-+              red onion, sliced in halved rings (optional)
++ 2    tbsp    red onion, minced
 ~~~~

 ## Directions
 Slice romain heads in half, and place on plate cut side up.
 Drizzle with the dressing.
 Sprinkle with half of the parmesan cheese and bacon.
-Place four red onion ring halves across wedge.
-Serve topped with fresh ground black pepper.
+Sprinkle red onion across wedge.
+Serve topped with fresh ground black pepper and garnish with red onion rings.

 ## Yield